In English, the subjunctive forms are easy to use

 The rule is that we use the second person plural verb form, which is you look.

 When we use the verb to be in the present, the subjunctive form is always be.
-It is the same for the imperative form.
+It is the same as the imperative form.

 For the past, we only use the verb to be.
 But again, we use the second person plural.

 Examples of the present subjunctive verb forms